 Treated lumber can be tinted an olive green color.
 It will have small incisions on all four sides that are part of the treatment process; these are places where chemicals were injected into the wood.
 If you see incisions, assume you have treated wood.

-Borate preservatives are safer alternatives to CCA.
+For a safer alternative to CCA, consider borate preservatives.
 Borates are naturally occurring minerals found in all living things.
 Borate-treated lumber is considered one of the safest wood treatments available.
 Even though burning borate-treated wood typically requires a permit, it is not considered hazardous waste and has only a marginal environmental impact.